- Swimming pool

 All ground floor.
 Three bedrooms: 1 x double.
 2 x twin.
 Bathroom with bath, shower over, basin and WC.
 Open plan living area with kitchen, dining and sitting area.
 On-site swimming pools. (seasonal opening times apply).

 Electric heating.
 Electric oven and hob, microwave, fridge, freezer, TV, DVD, WiFi adjacent to pool area.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair available.
 Allocated parking for 1 car.
 Patio area with garden furniture and BBQ.
-One well behaved pet welcome.
+Sorry, no pets.
 Sorry, no smoking.
 Shop and pub within paces.
 Coast less than 10 miles.
 Note: No washing machine available.
+Note: Facilities on site have seasonal opening times.

 About the location